“The crew compartment’s breaking up”

 he’s no farmer

-his hands never touch soil or seed
+his hands literally never touch soil or seed

 a machine operating a machine guided by satellite